biolink/biolink-model/docs/GeneToGeneHomologyAssociation.md

----
-parent: Classes
-title: biolink:GeneToGeneHomologyAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: GeneToGeneHomologyAssociation
+# Type: gene to gene homology association

 A homology association between two genes.
 May be orthology (in which case the species of subject and object should differ) or paralogy (in which case the species may be the same)